sleepeybunney/maelstrom/README.md

 ## Maelstrom - open-world randomiser
 * Shuffle the locations of bosses, GFs, draw points, and more
 * Skip the story &amp; go anywhere in any order
-* Current status: shuffles bosses, no rebalancing, English version only
+* Current status: shuffles bosses with rudimentary rebalancing, shorter intro sequence, English version only

 > Note: early alpha software!!
 >